JuliaPOMDP/BeliefGridValueIteration.jl/README.md

 ## Acknowledgements

-The authors thank Tim Wheeler, and Mykel Kochenderfer for providing a starter implementation of this code.
+The authors thank Tim Wheeler and Mykel Kochenderfer for providing a starter implementation of this code.